 The IACUC shall notify investigators in writing or electronically of its decision to approve or withhold approval of those activities related to the care and use of animals, or of modifications required to secure IACUC approval.
 If the IACUC decides to withhold approval of an activity, it shall include in its written notification, a statement of the reasons for its decision and give the investigator an opportunity to respond in person or in writing.

 The IACUC shall conduct continuing review of activities covered by the protocol at appropriate intervals as determined by the IACUC, but not less than once each year.
-The IACUC will conduct a de novo review of the protocol every three years as described in Section 07.
+The IACUC will conduct a de novo review of the protocol every three years.

 The chair of the IACUC may intervene in the event of existing threats to animal welfare, departure from protocol, or other extraordinary circumstances to immediately rectify the situation prior to the quorum meeting of the IACUC for review.